 2. Off-Campus

 Off-Campus is a new adult dual POV hockey romance series.
 They’re all companion books.
-So in each book, you’re following a different romance, and you can technically pick up only one if you want to.
-But I recommend reading them as a series because all four boys you follow in each book are all good friends.
+So, in each book, you’re following a different romance, and you can technically pick up only one if you want to.
+But I recommend reading them as a series because all four boys you follow in each book are good friends.
 They’re all part of the hockey team, living in a house off campus, hence the Off-Campus series name.

-In the first book (The Deal), you will meet all four characters and then see them each get their own story.
+In the first book (The Deal), you will meet all four characters and see each get their own story.
 Also, all the guys were so cute.
 They were all a bunch of players because they’re on the hockey team, and then you slowly see them start to warm up to one girl, which changes them.
 Nobody else is going to do it for them.
 I admired seeing that transformation in all of them and their dual POVs.
 But I didn’t like all four of these books equally.
 All the series’ books are still in the hype.
 Sometimes, they trend on social media and in the book community.

 Author: Elle Kennedy